stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 This separates the concerns of the various collaborators that contribute to configuration of the swapchain:

-* the process of recreating the swapchain is factored out to the new manager.
+* The process of recreating the swapchain is factored out to the new manager.

-* the swapchain and builder are now considerably simpler (and easier to test).
+* The swapchain and builder are now considerably simpler.

-* the logic to configure the swapchain is factored out to cohesive and testable components (see below).
+* Logic to configure the swapchain is factored out to cohesive and testable components (detailed in the next section).

 ## Swapchain Configuration

-The following sections cover implementation of the various swapchain configuration use cases:

 ### Presentation Mode